NishanthPalani/BizCard_Data_Extraction/README.md

 1. mysql.connector - (To store and retrieve the data)
 1. Streamlit - (To Create Graphical user Interface)
 1. EasyOCR - (To extract text from images)
+1. NGROK - (To build a bridge to execute the teamlit python code and Google Colab)

 ## *Packages used*